 Many people have Athens as their first destination when visiting Greece.
 We recommend flying straight through to your furthest island and leaving Athens until the end, for several reasons:

 - Yes, you’ve possibly just done a long international flight.
 So what’s one more hour?
-In fact, Santorini is only a 40-minute flight.
-Get all your airport stress over and done with and out of the way.
+In fact, Santorini is only a 35-minute flight.
+Get all your airport stress over and done with.

 - The shopping in Athens is fantastic.
 Don’t drag all your shopping around with you.
 Do it all at the end.
 This way you can also realistically pack just a carryon for a week or two ( or 5 in my case) and check a box, duffel or cheap suitcase home, packed with goodies.

 Santorini is a bucket list destination for most people and for good reason.
-Despite the cruise ships and the crowds it remains one of those places that not only meets your expectations but probably exceeds it.
+Despite the cruise ships and the crowds, it remains one of those places that not only meets your expectations but probably exceeds them.

-We really enjoyed staying in Oia which is considered the most picturesque village, although several friends have also enjoyed Imerovigli which is about a 20 minute walk along the nice flat footpath that runs along the Caldera seam.
-There is a surprising amount of things to do on Santorini with beaches, wineries, hot springs, great shopping and some of the worlds most iconic and photographed sunsets.
+We really enjoyed staying in Oia, which is considered the most picturesque village, although several friends have also enjoyed Imerovigli, which is about a 20-minute walk along the nice flat footpath that runs along the caldera rim.
+There is a surprising amount of things to do on Santorini with beaches, wineries, hot springs, great shopping and some of the world’s most iconic and photographed sunsets.
 Try and do a sunset cruise where you can avoid the crowds and still get absolutely mesmerising views.

 We loved everything about staying at Armeni Village – fantastic location, great service, stunning views and lovely cave rooms that were well priced compared to many.